 Old Ordnance Survey Maps of Berkshire

-• We have published a small range of maps for Berkshire, including full coverage at the Inch to the Mile scale.
+• We have a range of detailed maps for Berkshire towns and we also cover the whole county at the Inch to the Mile scale.
 Here are the details.
-We list the Windsor group separately, as they are split between Berkshire and Buckinghamshire.

 • 24.14 Maidenhead 1897 - published 1994; intro by Edward Sammes